July 2022 - Capital City College

 “Branch meetings provide opportunities to learn about other areas you may want to specialise in and to receive valuable continuing professional development to update our existing knowledge and skills.
 They also enable you to receive support from others who have already developed their careers further, such as attaining chartered accountant status,” she said.

-Heather, who was previously chair of the Swindon branch, joined AAT Council in 2016, and is now Chair of the Council and is a member of the Management Board, Nominations and Governance Board and Remuneration Board.
+Heather, who was previously chair of the Swindon branch, joined the AAT Council in 2016 and is now Chair of the Council and is a member of the Management Board, Nominations and Governance Board and Remuneration Board.
 She was elected Vice President of AAT in September 2020 and became President of AAT a year later.

 She said: “AAT is working hard to create an inclusive community, to help people to get a start in our great profession, and to then support them throughout their career.
-I hope you will progress your studies and become a member of AAT.
+I hope you will progress in your studies and become a member of AAT.

 “AAT is not just a valuable qualification, it is a community of people who support one another and who share the same ethos.”